gigahidjrikaaa/GemmaVoice-SpeechAPI/README.md

-The entire application stack, including the `backend` service and the `openaudio` TTS service, is managed via Docker Compose.
-This is the recommended way to run the application for both development and production.
+The entire application stack, including the `backend` service, the upstream `openaudio_api` container, and the official `openaudio_webui` Gradio experience, is managed via Docker Compose.
+This is the recommended way to run the application for both development and production so that `/v1/tts` talks directly to the maintained OpenAudio-S1-mini backend.